 The initial stage of the Social Security Disability process involves the initial filing of your Social Security Disability application and the Social Security Administration's review of your initial claim.
-In this stage of the process you will be filling out your application and providing the SSA with the documentation necessary to process your claim for Social Security Disability benefits.
-The Social Security office will then send your file to be reviewed for approval or denial based on the information provided in your application.
+In this stage of the process you will be filling out your initial application and providing the SSA with the documentation necessary to process your claim for Social Security Disability benefits.
+The Social Security office will then send your file to be reviewed for approval or denial based on the information provided in your initial application.

 Applying for Social Security Disability Benefits

 You can file your application for Social Security Disability online, over the phone or at your local Social Security office.
 You will be required to answer questions pertaining to your disability and your work history and will likely have to fill out a detailed Activities of Daily Living Questionnaire.
 It is important to prepare as much as possible before you apply to have the best chance of getting approved.
 Your medical records will need to be provided to the Social Security examiner and you may be asked to undergo a consultative exam.
 There must be evidence that your disability will last twelve months or longer in order to qualify for disability benefits.

 When applying for disability benefits, you will be required to provide the Social Security office with certain personal information.
 It is helpful to have this information ready when completing your application for Social Security Disability benefits.
 Some of the personal information and documentation needed to complete your application include your social security number, your birth or baptismal certificate, the contact information for your doctors and the dates of your visits, the names and dosages of the medications you are taking, a complete history of your medical records, a copy of your most recent W-2 and a detailed work history.